ashes999/terrace/README.md

 # Terrace

 **Our vision:** write Ruby code once; run your game on desktop, mobile, and in-browser.
+We do this by providing a "standard" Ruby interface, and generating equivalent code for various platforms through various back-ends (like `webruby` for web support).

 We're currently in the very early stages of development, to try and make this work.
+Our current methodology is to **use high-velocity stacks instead of a common code-base.** This means we use CraftyJS (web) and Gosu (desktop), even though we could use `mruby` with SDL.

 # Getting Started